vduseev/dotfiles/README.md

 | <kbd>}</kbd> | Jump down to next empty line |

 ### Tmux

+Tmux is a terminal multiplexer.
+It allows you to run multiple virtual terminal windows inside a single actual terminal.
+Tmux starts a process that runs in the background and then attaches to it.
+Thanks to this, you can close your terminal or detach from a session and it will continue to run in the background unless you turn off your computer.

+Main benefits of `tmux` are that you only need one actual terminal window open and that it can run sessions in the background.
+However, you also navigate between virtual terminals faster and you can create preconfigured sessions for your projects using tools like `tmuxinator` or use [`tmux-continuum`](https://github.com/tmux-plugins/tmux-continuum) to restore all your terminals to last saved state after you restart tmux or computer.

 * Start new noname session: `tmux`
 * Start new session with a name (e.g. home): `tmux new -s home`